zmitchell/splatter/guide/src/tutorials/basics/anatomy-of-a-nannou-app.md

 below!

 > Note: In this app building process we get a hint at the fundamental design
-> archetype of nannou apps.
+> archetype of splatter apps.
 The approach is roughly based on the
 > [Model-View-Controller (MVC)
 > pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller),
 > though equally inspired by [Functional Reactive Programming